MRU-CSIS-1501/201804.tut.01/README.md

 ### Demo: Sandwich Calorie Calculator

 We've been asked to create a program that calculates the total calories in a sandwich.
+Because weight.

 Suppose we have the following caloric values: